ob-cheng/BI-Quick-Solution/README.md

 # Tableau Quick Solutions

-Hey there! 👋 Welcome to my repository.
+Hey there! 👋

 This repository is a collection of various scenarios and situations that I've come across during my experience in finance-related dashboard development.
 I've found these calculations to be helpful in boosting my productivity, and I hope they'll be helpful for you too!

 ## Contents